Magnetic Island Nature Care Association

 block of land at Bolger Bay, which as Trustee, it now manages as a Conservation

 Park.
-Purchase of the block was facilitated in 2001 after MINCA had obtained status as an organisation on the Register of Environmental Organisations.
+Purchase of the block was facilitated in 2001 after MINCA had obtained status as an organisation on the Register of Environmental Organisations (since extended to charitable status with the ACNC).
 This status means that donations to MINCA greater than $2 are tax deductible.

 2021- Claude's Block

 In 2021, MINCA raised over $300,000.00 to purchase Claude's Block - a 5.33 hectare block of land beside the Bolger Bay Conservation Park.
-The block had been cleared in the 1960s, but was regenerating with local native plants but also home for many exotic weeds As surrounding properties were either National Park, Conservation Park or privately owned Nature Refuges, Claude's block, as freehold, when purchased, would eliminate the missing protected area within the larger established, protected zone.
-With plans to regenerate the land and reestablish blue gums very suited to the area, and a favourite of Koalas, MINCA was successful in acquiring the land and bringing it under protection.
-Read more (here).
+The block had been cleared in the 1960s, but was regenerating with local native plants.
+Unfortunately, it was also home for many exotic weeds As surrounding properties were either National Park, Conservation Park or privately owned Nature Refuges, Claude's block, as freehold, when purchased, would eliminate the missing protected area within the larger established, protected zone.
+With plans to regenerate the land and reestablish blue gums very suited to the area (and a favourite of Koalas) MINCA was successful in acquiring the land and bringing it under protection.

 Picture